 One final word on yoni steaming and parasites – and that is, that any steaming blend will work for this purpose, so just choose the one best suited to you and your personal needs.
 The steaming protocol will vary from woman to woman – and, whilst many women can handle longer steaming sessions or protocols, for others this can be detrimental.
 So sticking to steaming once a week (but never whilst you are bleeding) if you have no other issues you wish to address is a good rule of thumb – or, if other issues are presenting themselves, then it is always best to check in with a yoni steaming practitioner for guidance first.

-If you found this post interesting and would like to learn more about how to incorporate the magic of yoni steaming into your current women’s wellness practice, I am about to launch my Herbal Yoni Medicine Coach training programme.
-This predominantly covers yoni steaming and its applications, but also includes a section on the use of yoni pearls, as well as how to put together your own herbal yoni teas.
+If you found this post interesting and would like to learn more about how to incorporate the magic of yoni steaming into your current women’s wellness practice, then check out my Holistic Sexual Wellness Facilitator training programme.
+This programme runs once a year and has a strong focus on yoni steaming and its applications, but also includes sections on the preparation and use of yoni pearls and yoni teas, as well as how we can work with women using yoni eggs and yoni wands.
 You will also learn how to blend your own yoni steaming herb mixes and match them to the needs of your clients, in order to achieve the best possible results.

 So if you are feeling called to work more closely with women’s sexual health in a holistic capacity – as an add-on to your existing work, or as a newer calling in your life – then this programme is a good place to start.
 Full details available here.